asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 {{</ note >}}

 ### Activation
 As described in the above “virtual actor” section, an actor always exists.
-Instead of explicitly spawn a new actor, one may “activate” the destination actor by getting the PID of the destination actor.
+Instead of explicitly spawning a new actor, one may “activate” the destination actor by getting the PID of the destination actor.
 Proto.actor internally checks the existence of the destination actor and spawns one if one is not present.

 An actor may disappear when a hosting node crashes, or an actor may stop itself when an idle interval with no message reception exceeds a certain period of time.
 Activation works well to re-spawn such actors with no extra care.